 Instead, put them in a Someday/Maybe file and forget about them.

 You could even give yourself 5 years.
 Work on one project per year.
-After all, how many projects do you have that had been dragged on for years?
+After all, how many projects do you have that had been dragging on for years?

 People often baulk at the idea of just giving a year to one thing.
 But it can be worth it.
-It depends on how best you work, how best you focus.
+Just depends on how best you work, how best you focus.